thevahidal/deej.nvim/README.md

 # Deej.nvim

-A Neovim plugin that plays DJ beats as you type code, turning your coding session into a rhythmic experience, the name is inspired by a DJ Teej.
-Vibe-coded using [Grok 3](https://x.ai) from xAI.
+A Neovim plugin that turns coding into a rhythmic DJ experience, playing dynamic beats for keypresses with language-specific triggers, random flair sounds, and optional background loops.
+Inspired by Teej and vibe-coded using [Grok 3](https://x.ai) from xAI.

 ## Features
-- Plays beats for each keypress (e.g., kick for regular characters, snare for enter).
+- Dynamic beats for keypresses, cycling through multiple sounds based on typing speed.
-- Supports themes for different sound profiles (e.g., techno, jazz).
+- Language-specific triggers (e.g., `def` in Python, `=>` in JavaScript, `end` in Lua).
-- Optional background loop for a continuous rhythm (requires mpv).
+- Random flair sounds (e.g., vinyl scratch) for creative variety.
-- Configurable beat mappings, loop, and cooldown.
+- Optional background loop with independent toggle (requires mpv).
-- Toggleable with a command or keymap.
+- Configurable themes (e.g., techno, jazz) with custom triggers and regex patterns.
 - Supports `mpv` or `aplay` for audio playback.

 ## Requirements
 - Neovim 0.7+
 - Audio player: `mpv` (required for loops) or `aplay` (Linux: `alsa-utils`, macOS: `mpv` via Homebrew, Windows: `mpv` or WSL)
-- WAV beat samples and optional loop tracks for each theme (e.g., from freesound.org)
+- WAV beat samples and optional loop tracks (see Sound Files section)

 ## Installation